SimplGy/emoji-magic/README.md

 ## How to Use

 1. Click the extension icon: `🔮`
-2. Type in what you want, like "cat"
+2. Type in what you want, like `"cat"`
-3. Hit "enter" or click on the exact emoji you want
+3. Press `enter` or click on the exact emoji you want

 > Tip: choose a keyboard shortcut in [chrome://extensions/shortcuts](chrome://extensions/shortcuts) -> `Emoji Magic` so you can add Emojis easily, anytime.

+## Features

+1. 🔧 Actual unicode chars -- no images, native emoji rendering
+1. 🔗 Multi-word queries -- try "sad cat", or "blue heart"
+1. 🧠 Remembers locally -- Saves the last emoji you picked so you can pick them again easily
+1. 🔒 Strong security -- Doesn't ask for dangerous Chrome permissions, just clipboard access

 ## Extension Security